-12) emergency wreck marking
+12) new danger marking

-IHO Definition: A mark used to indicate the existence of a recent wreck.
+IHO Definition: A mark used to indicate the existence of a recently identified new danger, such as a wreck.

-27.188 visual prominence (CONVIS)
+27.187 visual prominence (CONVIS)

 Visual prominence: IHO Definition: The extent to which a feature, either natural or artificial, is visible from seaward.
 (Adapted from IHO Dictionary - S-32).